Table of Contents

 The table breaks down the cost gap between the FSC and the LCC business models.
-Overall, the LCC model can operate at 49 percent of FSC costs.
-In particular, 37 percent out of a total 51 percent of costs difference can be attributed to explicit network and airport choices (or business place and process complexity); another 9 per cent of the LCC cost advantage comes from the distribution system and commercial agreements (costs which are narrowing with the elimination of commissions and GDS).
+Overall, the LCC model can operate at 49% of FSC costs.
+In particular, 37% out of a total 51% of costs difference can be attributed to explicit network and airport choices (or business place and process complexity); another 9 per cent of the LCC cost advantage comes from the distribution system and commercial agreements (costs which are narrowing with the elimination of commissions and GDS).

 A remarkably small proportion (13%) of the cost differential is product/in-ﬂight service related.
 The relative simplicity or complexity of their business models distinguishes the LCCs from the FSCs.
 LCCs have successfully designed a focused, simple operating model around nonstop air travel to and from high-density markets.

 On the other hand, the FSC model is cost-penalized by the synchronized hub operations (e.g. long aircraft turns, slack built into schedules to increase connectivity) that implicitly accept the extra time needed for passengers and baggage to make connections.
 In addition, the FSC business model relies upon highly sophisticated information systems and infrastructure to optimize its hubs.
 The most relevant success factors of LCCs are their network conﬁguration and their streamlined production processes in relation to FSCs.